jlperona/pygpa-converter/README.md

 ### Indian 10 Point Scale

-The Indian 10 point scale (`India 10` above) is somewhat unique, in that many universities use the 10 point scale, but add their own letter grades.
+The Indian 10 point scale (`India 10` above) is somewhat unique, in that many universities use the 10 point scale, but add their own letter grade values.
 Typing in letter grades is easier than doing the conversion manually, so there are grade scales that support each university's specific letter grades.
+See the file `data/india10.csv` for all the universities that are supported.

-The file `data/india10.csv` contains the translations from letter grades to the 10 point scale for universities that I've encountered.
+That CSV file contains the translations from letter grades to the 10 point scale for universities that I've encountered.
-Eventually, the program will be updated to use the grade scales from this file.
-For right now, use the `India 10` scale above.
+`india10.py` in the same directory builds a dictionary of dictionaries for each grade scale on every row of that file.
+Adding new universities is as simple as adding a new line to the CSV file.

 ## Motivation